-- When you connect the EOS-1D to your computer with the interface cable, images on the CF card in the EOS-1D are displayed. - This program displays downloaded images in lists and allow you to sort and organize them by content. - This program can display images in order according to the shooting date. - This program can start your email program\ and send images as file attachments to it.
-Since the file size and compression rate can be controlled, you can reduce large image files to sizes small enough for easy transmission. - \ The automatic start of email programs is supported by Windows and the email programs must be enabled as MAPI clients.
+- When you connect the camera to your computer with the interface cable, images on the CF card in the camera are displayed. - This program displays downloaded images in lists and allow you to sort and organize them by content. - This program can start your email program and send images as file attachments to it.
+Since the file size and compression rate can be controlled, you can reduce large image files to sizes small enough for easy transmission. - The automatic start of email programs is supported by Windows and the email programs must be enabled as MAPI clients.